franciscobpena/delivery_food_company/README.md

-markdown
+# Delivery Food Company Dashboard

 ## Overview

-The `delivery_food_company` dashboard offers insights into the efficiency of food delivery services.
-It leverages multiple data visualization techniques to help stakeholders understand the performance of the business such as average delivery time, traffic impact on deliveries, and distance traveled by delivery personnel.
+The [delivery_food_company dashboard](https://deliveryfoodcompany-dashboardbyfranciscopena.streamlit.app/) offers insights into the efficiency of food delivery services.
+It leverages multiple data visualization techniques to help stakeholders understand the performance of the business, such as average delivery time, traffic impact on deliveries, and distance traveled by delivery personnel.

 ## Features